-DESCRIPTIONRadiofrequency ablation (RFA) is used to treat inoperable tumors or to treat patients ineligible for surgery due to age, presence of comorbidities, or poor general health.
-Goal(s) of RFA may include 1) controlling local tumor growth and preventing recurrence; 2) palliating symptoms; and 3) extending survival duration for patients with certain tumors.
-The procedure kills cells (cancerous and normal) by applying a heat-generating rapidly alternating current through probes inserted into the tumor.
+DESCRIPTIONRadiofrequency ablation (RFA) is being evaluated to treat various tumors, including inoperable tumors or to treat patients ineligible for surgery due to age, presence of comorbidities, or poor general health.
+Goals of RFA may include 1) controlling local tumor growth and preventing recurrence; 2) palliating symptoms; and 3) extending survival duration for patients with certain tumors.
 The effective volume of RFA depends on the frequency and duration of applied current, local tissue characteristics, and probe configuration (e.g., single versus multiple tips).
 RFA can be performed as an open surgical procedure, laparoscopically, or percutaneously with ultrasound or computed tomography (CT) guidance.

 Potential complications associated with RFA include those caused by heat damage to normal tissue adjacent to the tumor (e.g., intestinal damage during RFA of kidney), structural damage along the probe track (e.g., pneumothorax as a consequence of procedures on the lung), or secondary tumors if cells seed during probe removal.

 RFA was developed initially to treat inoperable tumors of the liver.
-Recently, reports have been published on use of RFA to treat renal cell carcinomas, breast cancer, pulmonary (primary lung cancers or metastatic tumors), bone, and other tumors.
+Recently, reports have been published on use of RFA to treat renal cell carcinomas, breast tumors, pulmonary cancers (including primary and metastatic lung tumors), bone, and other tumors.
 For some of these, RFA is being investigated as an alternative to surgery for operable tumors.
 Well-established local or systemic treatment alternatives are available for each of these malignancies.
 The hypothesized advantages of RFA for these cancers include improved local control and those common to any minimally invasive procedure (preserving normal organ tissue, decreasing morbidity, decreasing length of hospitalization).